How to Use AI Automation to Improve Your Small Business Website?

 Let’s take a closer look at each of these areas:

-Tools that use AI to generate website content—headlines, product descriptions, blog posts, or even full layouts.
-AI helps speed up writing, suggest improvements, and tailor the tone or format to fit the audience.
+Tools that use AI to generate website content, which includes full product descriptions, blog posts, and even the entire page layouts.
+AI speeds up writing, suggests improvements, and sets an appropriate tone for the audience.

 Access to AI tools for content creation by website type

 Systems that analyze user behavior and use AI to personalize content, offers, or layout.
-They can show dynamic product suggestions, adapt messaging in real time, or reorder elements based on individual preferences.
-These built-in features are especially powerful for businesses focused on B2C marketing automation, where delivering the right message to the right user at the right time can directly impact sales.
+They can show dynamic product suggestions, change their messaging in real time, or switch the order of displayed elements depending on user preferences.
+These features are especially powerful for businesses focused on B2C marketing automation, where delivering the right message to the right user at the right time makes a difference between a pass and a sale.

 Access to AI tools for personalization & recommendations by website type

-Similar to content creation, there’s very little third-party integration here—most of the AI functionality is built into CMS platforms.
+Similar to content creation, there’s very little third-party integration here, as most of the AI functionality is built into CMS platforms.
 Once again, online stores lead with nearly half (48.54%) offering AI personalization.
 They’re followed by personal websites (37.5%), service businesses (28.3%), and restaurants (28.26%).

-AI-powered assistants and chatbots that handle customer questions, guide users through common issues, and provide instant support—often without needing a human agent, unless escalation is necessary.
+AI-powered assistants and chatbots that handle customer questions, guide users through common issues, and provide instant support.
+Those often do not require a human agent, unless escalation is necessary.

 Access to AI customer support & chatbot tools by business website type